Carda01/tpcds-benchmark/README.md

 python -m bash_kernel.install
 ```

-### Step 3: Replace the file tpcds_ri.sql
+#### Step 3: Replace the file tpcds_ri.sql
 Use the file `tpcds_ri.sql` from the current repository to replace the file at your `TPC-DS-Built>tools>tpcds_ri.sql` to fix potential upcoming constraint creation errors.

-### Step 4: Start Jupyter Notebook
+#### Step 4: Start Jupyter Notebook
-Start jupyter notebook and open the file `preprocess_db_setup_load_script.ipynb` that is stored inside of the folder `TPC-DS-Built` and then switch the kernel to `tpc_ds_kernel`.
+Start Jupyter notebook and open the file `preprocess_db_setup_load_script.ipynb` that is stored inside of the folder `TPC-DS-Built` and then switch the kernel to `tpc_ds_kernel`.
 Also, in the second cell of the notebook change the port and password of PostgreSQL to the ones that your program uses.
 Now execute all the cells of the notebook.

 This repository contains the code files and the corresponding explanation of the first project conducted for the course Data Warehouses, which is part of the Big Data Management and Analytics (BDMA) - Erasmus Mundus Joint Master Degree Program.
 It aims to enable other users to replicate our findings and to provide a clearer explanation of the steps involved in conducting a meaningful TPC-DS benchmark for individuals interested in open-source solutions.